 Whether your used stairlift will qualify for buy-back will depend primarily on make, model, age (date fitted from new) and location of stairlift within the UK.

-If you qualify for buy-back you will receive money for your used stairlift as well as free removal.
+If you qualify for buy-back you will receive money for your used stairlift, albeit not a lot, as well as free professional removal.

-to see if your stairlift if worth any money.
+to see if your stairlift qualifies for buy-back.

 Please note; we do not have buyback coverage in Northern Ireland, Scotland, Wales or the South West.